odoo/documentation/content/administration/maintain/domain_names.rst

 #. :ref:`Add a CNAME record <domain-name/cname>` on your domain name's DNS zone.
 #. :ref:`Map your domain name with your Odoo database <domain-name/db-map>`.
 #. :ref:`Map your domain name with your Odoo website <domain-name/website-map>`.
 #.
-Optionnally: :ref:`Change the web base address of your database <domain-name/web-base-url>`.
+Optionally: :ref:`Change the web base address of your database <domain-name/web-base-url>`.

 .. _domain-name/cname: